spurll/lunch/readme.md

 Special Thanks
 ==============

-The web.py version was ported to Flask with the help of Miguel Grinberg's excellent megoa-tutorial. http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
+The web.py version was ported to Flask with the help of Miguel Grinberg's excellent mega-tutorial. http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world

 License Information